Mission Statement

 • Budget awareness.

-• Existence in the Public Domain: while the library maintains several texts considered "classics" the evolving nature of the collection requires that some public domain materials are retrieved, for free, via Project Gutenberg or Interlibrary Loan.
+• Existence in the Public Domain, while the library maintains several texts considered "classics," the evolving nature of the collection requires that some public domain materials are retrieved, for free, via Project Gutenberg or Interlibrary Loan.

-Selection Tools: The process of selection is guided by the following resources:
+The process of selection is guided by the following resources:

 • Reviews in professional and popular journals including, but not limited to, Library Journal, Booklist, Publisher’s Weekly, School Library Journal, Scholastic, Entertainment Weekly, Rolling Stone, Billboard, Book Page, Bookmarks, and VOYA.